Hildebrand Law, P.C. mobile logo

 The Court ruled that a parent – like Timothy — with a ne exeat right has a custody right and may seek a judicial order requiring the child’s return to the country of habitual residence.
 Therefore, the Court reversed the decision and sent the case back to the lower court for further consideration.

 If you need information on international child abduction laws in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona international child abduction attorneys have over 100 years of combined experience successfully representing clients in child custody cases.
+Our Arizona international child abduction attorneys have decades of combined experience successfully representing clients in child custody cases.

 We have successfully secured the return of abducted children to parents and work with state and federal authorities, including the federal State Department and the United States Marshalls Service to track down and secure the return of abducted children.